keyvisions/keyvision/README.md

 ## The virtual thing
 In this era of IOT, I decided to revamp the KeyVision project when I came across the [Raspberry Pi Zero W](https://www.raspberrypi.org/products/raspberry-pi-zero-w/) and the fact it can be transformed into an HID keyboard.
 If you have a spare Respberry Pi Zero W and would like to transform it into a *keyboard as a service device*, do the following:

-1. Download and install the latest [Raspbian with desktop image](https://www.raspberrypi.org/downloads/raspbian/) on a MicroSD, see [Getting Started with the Raspberry Pi Zero W](https://www.losant.com/blog/getting-started-with-the-raspberry-pi-zero-w-without-a-monitor)
+1. Download and install the latest [Raspbian with desktop image](https://www.raspberrypi.org/downloads/raspbian/) on a MicroSD, see [Getting Started with the Raspberry Pi Zero W without a monitor](https://www.losant.com/blog/getting-started-with-the-raspberry-pi-zero-w-without-a-monitor),
 3. Configure the Zero as an HID keyboard, see  [Composite USB Gadgets on the Raspberry Pi Zero](http://isticktoit.net/?p=1383),
 4. Insert the MicroSD in the Zero and power it up by connecting the USB cable from a host PC to the Zero USB port (not the PWR IN port!),
 5. Connect to the Zero via SSH and install [Node.js](https://nodejs.org/en/download/) (you'll have to remove the preinstalled node.js version),